 I messed up on our lunch reservation, which was for 1 PM not 2 as I’d thought, but we were seated within 15 minutes and quite happy.

 A very cheerful waiter welcomed us and showed us the detailed and mouthwatering menu, and a typical Buenos Aires long but strictly Argentine wine list.
-Sweetbread and kidneys as well as pork were included, but front and centre were well over a dozen grilled beef cuts.
+Sweetbread and kidneys as well as pork were included, but front and centre were over a dozen grilled beef cuts.
 A sommelier came over and oriented us to the malbec choices in our price range (Ar$2000; C$60).
 We went for a Val de Flores 2012.

-We had seen heaping plates of French fries carried past and figured when in Rome… That said, we shared a salad starter nominally bean-based but mostly pea-pod, done up with a respectable sour vinaigrette.
+We had seen heaping plates of steaming French fries carried past and figured when in Rome… That said, we shared a salad starter nominally bean-based but mostly pea-pod, done up with a respectable sour vinaigrette.
 They sent the fries as a first course along with the salad so they were less than piping hot by the time the steaks showed up.
-And they weren’t quite at fabulously crisp rich-potato North American standards, but with salt still just fine.
+And they weren’t quite at fabulously crisp rich-potato North American (or Santiago fish-market) standards, but with salt still just fine.

 I was set to order the “tenderloin” which I pictured as an ethereally succulent filet mignon, but Robin wanted the short ribs until she was told that they are just grilled, not long-cooked, and she switched to the tenderloin.
 I would have ordered it “blue” which is Argentine code for super-rare, but she ordered medium-rare.
 The waiter convincingly suggested to me the lower-priced ribeye steak, which I also ordered medium-rare, worried that the wonderful extra fat in that cut might not be adequately cooked.

 The tenderloin wasn’t filet, and sadly was just a shade overcooked and also a shade chewy.
 We wondered if ordering it “blue” might have made the difference.
 I think considering the ribeye the difference was about fat, this tenderloin being pretty lean.
 The ribeye was just heavenly.
 I considered carefully but couldn’t remember a better steak.
 Bear in mind I’m memory-impaired, but let’s just say that in that cheerful dark-woody bustling place finally confronted with a real example of Argentina’s famous favourite dish I became a convert.
-The chimi and plentiful salt provided on the side just made things better.
+The chimi and plentiful salt provided on the side only made everything better.

 This lunch was around $Ar3500 (just about C$100) and we left a 15% tip in cash.
 Typical very good value from a high-end Argentine eatery.
 Like I say, we’ll go back here again and if you’re ever in town strongly suggest you do the same.